iBridges-for-iRODS/iBridges-GUI/README.md

 The git repository contains a generic *iRODS* graphical user interface.
 The iRODS functionality is based on [ibridges](https://github.com/UtrechtUniversity/iBridges) and works with any *iRODS* instance.

 ![](docs/screenshots/metadata.png)

 ## Highlights

-- Works on Windows, Mac OS and Linux
+- Works on Windows, Mac OS and Linux: [supported versions](https://doc.qt.io/qt-6/supported-platforms.html)

 - Runs on Python 3.9 or higher.
 - Supported iRODS server versions: 4.2.11 or higher and 4.3.0 or higher.
 - **Upload** and **Download** your data.